henux/ubuntuman/README.txt

 Thanks to emma and bascule for their continued support and several others in ##club-ubuntu for bug testing.
-Also thanks to Terence Simpson for his contribution.
+Also thanks to Terence Simpson for his contribution and to Elián Hanisch for non-English manual page support.

 USAGE

 The plugin provides the following new Supybot commands:

-man <command> [--rel <release>]
+man <command> [--rel <release>] [--lang <language>]

     Prints a short version of the manual page from the Ubuntu Manpage Repository.

-manurl <command> [--rel <release>]
+manurl <command> [--rel <release>] [--lang <language>]

     Gives the URL of the full manual page in the Ubuntu Manpage Repository.

-Commands accept --rel option, which can be used to override the default Ubuntu release the manual pages are fetched for.
-For example, to see manual page for the 'ls' command as it exists in Ubuntu Intrepid , use "man ls --rel intrepid".
-If the option is not given, the configured default is used.
+Commands accept --rel and --lang options, which can be used to override the default Ubuntu release and language the manual pages are fetched for.
+For example, to see the Spanish manual page for the 'ls' command as it exists in Ubuntu Hardy , use "man ls --rel hardy --lang es".
+If these options are not given, the configured defaults are used.

 CONFIGURATION VARIABLES